Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 Fees are discussed during the initial session.

 I ask clients to pay £20 for an initial 30-minute session and then charge between £45-£55 thereafter for a 50-minute session.
 Although there is some variation, these are typical fee arrangements.
-Like any other professional healthcare service, therapy is an investment in your physical, emotional and mental well-being.
-The fee charged is reflective of the quality of the service and the costs incurred, coupled with the value placed upon the work by the client.

 Payment for the initial session is to be paid on the day, in cash.
 Subsequent sessions can be paid in cash or via bank transfer.
 Invoices are available upon request.

 Generally, if you decide to begin therapy, we will work together for 12 weeks as an initial time period.
-Discounts are provided for clients who book 12 sessions in advance.

 Although limited, these are available so please ask: fees are based on a sliding scale and are assessed by clients' personal circumstances (for example, being a full-time student, a pensioner, unemployed or on a low wage).
 These are offered with the aim to make the service as accessible as possible.